Saturday 3rd of December: The Sturton Street Crawl

 - Return southwest to Bridge Street to find civilisation; the town centre can be found by backtracking, but hopefully you know where you are, or if you don't then my directions aren't going to help you.

-Meeting in the Fort St George at 7:30pm.
+Meeting at The Fort St George from 6:30pm

 7 pubs visited.

 - The Clarendon Arms is, helpfully, on Clarendon Street.
 One way to find this is to head down Regent Street until you find the University Arms hotel.
-This used to be a big building that looked a bit like the Kremlin, but now appears to have gone a bit classical, although at the time of writing Google Street View mostly makes it look like a building site.
-If you find a Pizza Hut next to a cycle path crossing Parker's Piece, you're slightly too far south, because you really want to look for Park Terrace, the one way street that's alongside the University Arms.
+This used to be a big building that looked a bit like the Kremlin, but now appears to have gone a bit classical.
+If you find a cycle path crossing Parker's Piece (RIP Pizza Hut), you're slightly too far south, because you really want to look for Park Terrace, the one way street that's alongside the University Arms.
 Go down it the right way, and keep going where it crosses Parker Street and Parkside (otherwise you'll end up in a bus station or a police station) and you'll find Clarendon Street.
 The Clarendon Arms is on the left, a little way up.

 - Turn left out of the Clarendon to head north.
 After a while, on the right there's a pedestrian alley that's possibly a continuation of Orchard Street.
 Google Maps has historically been very confused about the Elm Tree, and although it now has the location correct, it still won't let me check the name of this street.
 I suspect someone working for Google lives there and is playing silly buggers.
 Anyway, turn down the pedestrian thingy, and the Elm Tree is on the left at the end.
 If that doesn't work for you, take the next right on Elm Street and walk around the Elm Tree at the end.